Beacon Awarded 23 + 24 INC 5000, 23 + 24 Communicator Awards in Healthcare + Construction Best Website, UX + Visual Appeal

 Low Facebook engagement sucks.
 You’ve put hours of work into creating amazing content that you thought your audience would love.
 But when you posted it there were… crickets.

 You might get a like or two here and there, but people aren’t commenting or sharing as much as you expected them to.
-Your page is definitely not growing, more the opposite, you feel like you keep losing people.
+Your business Facebook page is definitely not growing, more the opposite, you feel like you keep losing people.
 Urgh, we know exactly how frustrating it can be.

 You have two options.